 More than 100!
 There could be lots of little people in your tribe.

-Will there be scouts like in TT1?
+Are there scouts like in TT1?

-Will the scout and troop flags remain in the new game?
+Are the scout and troop flags remain in the new game?

 How many units do we get per building?

 It depends on the level of upgrade - if you are on level 1 (the lowest level a building can be) then you will get one unit per building.
 Upgrade to the highest level - 20 - and you will have 20 units per building.